Front for the Advancement and Progress of Haïti

 paramilitary group organized in mid-1993.
 Its goal was to undermine support for the popular Catholic priest Jean-Bertrand Aristide, who served less than eight months as Haïti's president before being deposed, on 29 September 1991, by a coup.
 The group received covert support and funding from the United States government.
+The FRAPH was led by Emmanuel Constant, Jean-Pierre Baptiste and Louis-Jodel Chamblain (Deputy of Constant and later one founding member of the National Reconstruction Front), Michel François not a member but was affiliated with the FRAPH (With whom Michel Martelly was affiliated.)
+The FRAPH was seen as an duvalierist and neo-fascist organization.
+In October 1994 they began to embrace anti-americanism.

 The formation of FRAPH

 FRAPH was established by Emmanuel "Toto" Constant, who went on the Central Intelligence Agency payroll as an informant and spy in early 1992 (according to the Agency, this relationship ended in mid-1994, but the following October the US embassy in Haïti was openly acknowledging that Constant – now a born-again democrat – was on its payroll).
 According to Constant, shortly after Aristide's ouster, Colonel Patrick Collins, a U.S. Defense Intelligence Agency (DIA), attache who was stationed in Haiti from 1989 to 1992, pressured him to organize a front that could oppose the Aristide movement and do intelligence work against it.